 Mayfair / Restaurant / Cuisine: Japanese

-Mayfair - The conversion of this Japanese restaurant's wine cellar into an intimate glass booth allows guests the opportunity to dine hidden away from the rest of the restaurant without being disturbed.
+The conversion of this Japanese restaurant's wine cellar in Mayfair into an intimate glass booth allows guests the opportunity to dine hidden away from the rest of the restaurant without being disturbed.
 Your husband could be on a date in the other half of the restaurant and neither of you would ever know!
-The restaurant also has Europe's largest sake list.
+The restaurant also has Europe's largest sake list: sexy!

 The Jones Family Project

 Shoreditch / Bar / Restaurant / Cuisine: Meat

 Although this bar and restaurant is large and spacious and multi-faceted and situated on the bustling Great Eastern Street in Shoreditch, it does offer one unique opportunity to hide away from prying eyes.
 Head downstairs to the restaurant and make sure you book the table in the far right corner, the one with the red leather upholstery and conveniently placed pillars.
 Prime snuggling property this.
 You may even be able to steal a kiss every few minutes.
 There's also limited phone reception down here so you can't be interrupted, The menu's meat selection should get the blood flowing too.
 And just to note, the Hoxton Hotel is just across the road (wink, wink).

 If you don't want to be caught cheating in London, do it in a fridge.
 No, really, the Mayor of Scaredy Town is an underground bar (literally) hidden through a fridge door underneath the Breakfast Club restaurant.
 You need to call and get on their entry list first, so shaking off spies and pursuers is as easy as denying you vanished through a fridge without appearing again (there's a secret exit n' all).
 The speakeasy bar is something to behold with its air of exclusivity and excitement, and the tasty cocktails sure fire things up in secrecy.You won't be catching pneumonia, but you'll most definitely be getting something tonight.